Swimming at the 2024 Summer Olympics – Men's 800-metre freestyle: Final

 The final took place at 21:07 on 30 July.
 Winnington led until the 350 metre mark when Wiffen took the lead.
 Wiffen held the lead until 650 metres when he was overtaken by Paltrinieri.
 Paltrinieri continued in first until the final length, when Wiffen overtook him back to win gold with a new Olympic and European record of 7:38.19.
-Finke also passed Paltrinieri on the final 50 metres to won silver with 7:38.75, and Paltrinieri won bronze with 7:39.38.
+Finke also passed Paltrinieri on the final 50 metres to win silver with 7:38.75, and Paltrinieri won bronze with 7:39.38.
 Retta Race from SwimSwam later called the final "a race to remember".

 Wiffen's win made him the first Irish man to win a medal in Olympic swimming, and the Irish Prime Minister Simon Harris later tweeted, "Yes Daniel Wiffin!
 Masterful.
 Gold for Ireland.
 Those last 100 metres were mind blowing!!
 World class.
-Olympic record".
+Olympic record[sic]".
 Wiffen later said he was not focusing on this event as much as the 1500 metre freestyle, which was taking place a few days later.
 He also called it "the most painful 800 [he's] ever done".